NOAA-EMC/NCEPLIBS-external/doc/README_macos_clanggfortran.txt

 make install 2>&1 | tee log.install

+- END OF THE SETUP INSTRUCTIONS -

-How to build the ufs-weather-model (standalone; not the ufs-mrweather app - for the latter, the model is built by the workflow) with those libraries installed:
+The following instructions are for building the ufs-weather-model (standalone;
+not the ufs-mrweather app - for the latter, the model is built by the workflow) with those libraries installed.

+This is separate from NCEPLIBS-external and NCEPLIBS, and details on how to get the code are provided here: https://github.com/ufs-community/ufs-weather-model/wiki

+After checking out the code and changing to the top-level directory of ufs-weather-model, the following commands should suffice to build the model.

 export CC=clang-9
 export FC=gfortran-9